Wednesday, November 27, 2024

 I had arranged to meet up with a friend I knew from Oxford, Ton Yeh, who lives in Hong Kong and had offered to take me round a few sites, as well as let me know the latest bird news from the local WhatsApp chats - his help was greatly appreciated in seeing some of the key species.

-Since I visited some of the locations multiple times I thought that rather than structure this blog post in chronological order in terms of what I did on a day-by-day basis, I would split it up into the difference locations - the result is a sort of photo essay, rather than an exhaustive list of what I saw.
+Since I visited some of the locations multiple times I thought that rather than structure this blog post in chronological order in terms of what I did on a day-by-day basis, I would split it up into the different locations - the result is a sort of photo essay, rather than an exhaustive list of what I saw.
 Most of the focus is on two main sites, Long Valley and Mai Po, and I have only briefly gone over what I saw at Kam Tin, Tai Po Kau and Lion's Nature Park.

 As always, please click on the photos to view them at full resolution - the Blogger website shows a compressed version in line with the text.